-This Investment Policy sets forth the investment guidelines for all funds of the Orange County Transportation Authority (OCTA).
+This Investment Policy sets forth the investment guidelines for all funds of the Orange County Transportation Authority (OCTA) invested on and after June 10, 2019.
 The objective of this Investment Policy is to ensure OCTA's funds are prudently invested to preserve capital, provide necessary liquidity and to achieve a market-average rate of return through economic cycles.